Hidnish/Milestone-Project-2-Kyoto/assets/docs/Testing.md

 1. "I want to navigate the website easily and intuitively, on any device (phone, tablet or laptop)"

     - Upon entering the site, the user can easily find the navigation bar on top of the page to move to the desired section with a simple click.
-    - Check the "responsivness" section for information about testing of the website on different devices.
+    - Check the "responsiveness" section for information about testing of the website on different devices.

 2. "I want to understand the main purpose of the site"